 If, despite an organisation's best efforts, a breach of security occurs, it is important to be ready to respond.
 Business continuity plans must be in place to outline steps to recover any personal data that may have been lost or stolen.
 Such a plan should also, where necessary, include procedures for damage limitation; informing people about an information security breach can be an important part of managing the incident and how it is perceived outside the organisation.
 Set clear rules covering who needs to be notified and why.

 The ICO's Guidance on data security breach management covers the circumstances in which organisations are expected to notify the ICO of a security breach and the information that should be supplied.

 Data Protection Act compliance: Outsourcing

 An enterprise may decide that its best option is to outsource the processing of personal data to an already DPA-compliant third party.
 If so, it is important that the enterprise's outsourcing contract requires the data processor to take the same security measures that would be taken if processing the data internally.
-Check out model data processing contract published by the European Committee for Standardization.
+Check out the ICO's Data Protection Good Practice Note on Outsourcing to learn what you need to do to comply with the DPA when you outsource the processing of personal information.
+Any such outsourcing contract should be based on the model data processing contract published by the European Committee for Standardization.

 I am certainly not in favour of checkbox compliance efforts where the bare minimum is done to enable a list of requirements to be signed off.
 This approach invariably leads to poorly implemented and maintained security defences.
 But those who need to beef up organisational security to quickly comply with the Data Protection Act can benefit from knowing the areas and methods to concentrate on.
 It is impossible to eliminate information security risks completely, but with the appropriate strategy, the fundamentals can be put in place to improve security around people, processes and technology.